Dakota Rose

-Dakota Rose Ostrenga (born September 19, 1995), known professionally as Dakota Rose, is an American model, fashion blogger, and television personality based in Tokyo, Japan.
+Dakota Rose Ostrenga (born September 19, 1995), known professionally as Dakota Rose, is an American model, YouTuber, and television personality based in Tokyo, Japan.
 Ostrenga achieved early Internet fame by posting make-up tutorials on YouTube in 2011, which went viral in Asia and earned her the nickname "real-life Barbie doll."
 After gaining attention in Japan, Ostrenga modeled exclusively for the magazine Popteen and also appeared on runways, commercials, and variety shows.
-She is represented by Platinum Production.
+She is represented by the Japanese talent agency Platinum Production.

 Early life

 Dakota Rose Ostrenga was born in Chicago, Illinois to Cathy and Scott Ostrenga.
 Her siblings include an older brother named Kyler, and an older sister named Kirsten, known as Myspace and Stickam personality Kiki Kannibal.
 Rose moved to Coral Springs, Florida in 2005 when her father's computer engineering job transferred him there.
 Throughout the mid 2000s, Ostrenga was active in the scene culture, posting videos on MySpace with Kirsten.
 Ostrenga's family moved from online harassment before finally settling in her grandmother's house somewhere outside of Orlando, Florida after their house in Coral Springs was foreclosed.